StreamlinedStartup/weight-tracker/README.md

     # (Optional) If using a self-hosted Baserow instance, provide the base URL
     # VITE_BASEROW_BASE_URL="https://your-baserow.example.com"
     ```

+    **Important Security Notes:**
+    *   The `.env` file is listed in `.gitignore`, so your personal credentials will **never** be committed to the repository.
+Anyone who clones this project must create their own `.env` file.
+    *   This application is a client-side-only project.
+As such, the `VITE_BASEROW_API_TOKEN` is included in the built JavaScript files and is accessible to anyone using the deployed application.
+For personal use where the URL is not shared, this is generally acceptable.
+For public-facing applications, you should implement a backend proxy to protect your write-access API token.

 4.  **Run the app:**
     ```bash
     npm run dev